 Here's the kind of information you'll get:

-This report gives a much more detailed breakdown of where your traffic originated and if you take a closer look, you'll get insights into their behavior on your site.
+This report gives a much more detailed breakdown of where your website traffic originated and if you take a closer look, you'll get insights into their behavior on your site.

-If you want even further detail about your traffic sources and the effectiveness of your traffic generating campaigns you'll want to implement UTM tracking.
+If you want even further detail about your website traffic sources and the effectiveness of your traffic generating campaigns you'll want to implement UTM tracking.

 UTM tracking can show you the particular Facebook ads or the particular email in an email sequence, you can get a very granular breakdown.

-First things First (okay, Second)
+First things First (okay, not quite, Second)

 Before we look at how to drive traffic to your site we need to ensure that the time and money spent driving that traffic isn't wasted.